-As required, we adopted the following amendments to accounting standards issued by the IASB
+As required, we adopted the following amendments to accounting standards issued by the IASB.

-STANDARD DESCRIPTION IMPACT These amendments require that entities disclose material accounting policies, as defined, instead of significant accounting policies.
+Standard Description Impact Disclosure of Accounting Policies - Amendments to IAS 1 - Presentation of Financial Statements These amendments require that entities disclose material accounting policies, as defined, instead of significant accounting policies.
 These amendments were adopted effective with our annual financial statements for the year ended December 31, 2023 and did not result in any significant changes to our financial statements.
 International Tax Reform - Pillar Two Model Rules - Amendments to IAS 12 - Income Taxes These amendments require that entities apply IAS 12 to income taxes arising from tax law enacted or substantively enacted to implement the Pillar Two model rules published by the Organisation for Economic Co-operation and Development, including tax law that implements qualified domestic minimum top-up taxes described in those rules (Pillar Two).
 As an exception to the requirements in IAS 12, entities do not recognize or disclose information about deferred tax assets and liabilities related to Pillar Two.
 In May 2023, we adopted the amendments to IAS 12 retrospectively.
 As required, we applied the exception and do not recognize or disclose information about deferred tax assets and liabilities related to Pillar Two.
 The adoption of these amendments did not have a significant impact on our financial statements.

-Note 3 Segmented information
+NOTE 3 Segmented information